hpctalk/DVD-Decentralized-Vector-Database/README.md

-# DVD-Decentralized-Vector-Database
+# DVD-Decentralized-Vector-Database powered by high-performance blockchain protocol
-# Vector DB and Blockchain Setup with MPI
+## Quick Start

-## Prerequisites
+### Prerequisites

 - **Python 3.0 or later**
 - **MPI**: Ensure `mpiexec` is available (part of an MPI implementation).